Graham Reid | | 2 min read

 It's a given these days.
 The moment you write about a musician who exists in an obscure corner of the mainstream world – or has absolutely no presence there at all – then someone in the internet world will weigh in telling you about their longtime fandom, offer footnotes, advance the better album you should have referenced and so on . . .

-Well, let's open the discussion on the Japanese electronica artist Midori Takada who has just one eight minute-plus piece on Spotify (a kind of non-ethnic gamelan-like percussion work), and the same one on iTunes as a track on a compilation.
+Well, let's open the discussion on the Japanese electronica artist Midori Takada who until recently had just one eight minute-plus piece on Spotify (a kind of non-ethnic gamelan-like percussion work), and the same one on iTunes as a track on a compilation.

 If there is any good news in locating the little-known Takada it's that YouTube has allowed people to post her mesmersing album Through the Looking Glass in its entirety (although sometimes it has been taken down).